Intercept theorem

-The intercept theorem, also known as Thales's theorem, basic proportionality theorem or side splitter theorem is an important theorem in elementary geometry about the ratios of various line segments that are created if two intersecting lines are intercepted by a pair of parallels.
+The intercept theorem, also known as Thales's theorem, basic proportionality theorem or side splitter theorem, is an important theorem in elementary geometry about the ratios of various line segments that are created if two rays with a common starting point are intercepted by a pair of parallels.
 It is equivalent to the theorem about ratios in similar triangles.
 It is traditionally attributed to Greek mathematician Thales.
 It was known to the ancient Babylonians and Egyptians, although its first known proof appears in Euclid's Elements.

-Formulation
+Formulation of the theorem

-Suppose S is the intersection point of two lines and A, B are the intersections of the first line with the two parallels, such that B is further away from S than A, and similarly C, D are the intersections of the second line with the two parallels such that D is further away from S than C.
+Suppose S is the common starting point of two rays, and two parallel lines are intersecting those two rays (see figure).
+Let A, B be the intersections of the first ray with the two parallels, such that B is further away from S than A, and similarly C, D are the intersections of the second ray with the two parallels such that D is further away from S than C. In this configuration the following statements hold: